PolarisMegrez/QPhaseSDE/docs/config_spec_en.md

 ## 3. run (C-class, required where specified)

-Defines the numeric integration and the requested visualizers.
+Defines the numeric integration and the requested visualizer.

 Fields:
 - time: